How To Develop Rock Solid Self-Discipline

 If you were to ask someone what “the crown jewel” of life is, you’ll probably get differing responses.

-Some might say it’s a robust family life.
+Some might say it’s a robust family system where people feel supported.
 Others might say a dynamic career.
 Others still will say high levels of personal financial capital.

 While all of these are good and even great, they are impossible to achieve without the real crown jewel of life — self discipline.